ORSERDU logo

 • Median PFS

 *In EMERALD, both primary endpoints—PFS in the overall population (N=478) and PFS in patients with ESR1 mutations (n=228)—reached statistical significance.
-An exploratory analysis of PFS in patients without ESR1 mutations (n=250) indicated the improvement in the ITT population was primarily due to results in the ESR1-mutated population.
-FDA approval was based on the PFS results seen in patients with ESR1 mutations.1 PFS was assessed by an independent blinded imaging review committee.1
+An exploratory analysis of PFS in patients without ESR1 mutations (n=250) indicated the improvement in the ITT population was primarily driven by outcomes in the ESR1-mutated population.
+FDA approval was based on the PFS results seen in patients with ESR1 mutations.1 †PFS was assessed by an independent blinded imaging review committee.1

 Select Important Safety Information